-On behalf of Meriwether Lewis, Israel Whelan, purveyor of public supplies, buys rings and brooches to be used as gifts for Indians.
-The merchant is Samuel Williamson whose shop is on South Front Street in Philadelphia.
+In Philadelphia, Israel Whelan, purveyor of public supplies, buys rings and brooches to be used as gifts and trade items for the Native Nations Lewis’s expedition will encounter.
+Gold and silver smith Samuel Williamson sells him 500 broaches and 72 rings from his shop on Philadelphia’s South Front Street.

 © 2017 by Kristopher K. Townsend.
 Permission to use granted under the Creative Commons Attribution-Share Alike 4.0 International license.